U.S. flag

 What does the treatment involve?

 Antidepressants are usually taken daily.
+They are started at a low dose, which is then increased.
 The goal in the first few weeks and months is to relieve the symptoms and, where possible, make the depression go away.
-Once that has been achieved, the treatment is continued for at least four to nine months.
+Once that has been achieved, the treatment is continued for at least six to twelve months.
 This continuation therapy is necessary to stop the symptoms from coming back.
 The medication is sometimes taken for longer to prevent relapses.
 The duration of treatment also depends on how the symptoms continue to develop over time and whether the depression is likely to return.
 Some people take antidepressants over many years.

-It's important to have regular appointments with your doctor when taking antidepressants.
+It is important to have regular appointments with your doctor when taking antidepressants.
 There you can talk about whether the symptoms have improved and whether there are any side effects.
+The doctor can check the levels of various substances in your blood by having you get regular blood tests, including how much antidepressant is in your bloodstream.
 The dose will be adjusted if necessary.
 By no means should you reduce the dose or stop taking the medication on your own.
 That can make the tablets less effective, or they may cause more side effects.

 How effectively do antidepressants relieve the symptoms?